ansible-collections/collection_template/README.md

   - name: NAMESPACE.COLLECTION_NAME
 ```

-Note that if you install the collection from Ansible Galaxy, it will not be upgraded automatically when you upgrade the Ansible package.
+Note that if you install the collection from Ansible Galaxy, it will not be upgraded automatically when you upgrade the `ansible` package.
 To upgrade the collection to the latest available version, run the following command:
 ```bash
 ansible-galaxy collection install NAMESPACE.COLLECTION_NAME --upgrade
 ```